xmNuc/Express-boilerplate-NuC/README.md

-This is template for Express.js, mysql, uuid, cors and connection to database.
+This is boilerplate for Express.js, mysql, uuid, cors and connection to database.
 Server is starting on localhost:3001.

 #Some fit commands :)